Guide to Moving Insurance – Get the Best Coverage for Your Move

 Do I Need Movers Insurance?

-Learn what items are prohibited from storage units and why it's important to follow the rules.
+Learn what items are prohibited from storage units and why following the rules is important.
 Discover the legal, safety and security reasons for not storing certain items in a storage unit.

 What Items Should Not Be Stored in a Storage Unit